alexle/alexle.github.com/posts/change-one-word.markdown

 As I applied this technique to more situations, I began to feel a calm and positive flow in how I went about life.
 No longer did little things ruin my day (as easily).
 Instead, I found myself smiling more.
 Feeling lighter and happier.

 When you're grateful for what you have, your perspective on life changes for the better.
-Just sharing a pizza with a friend after a group run feels like winning the lottery.
+Just sharing a pizza with a friend after a run can feel like winning the lottery.

 It's been so impactful, that sometimes I feel I've unlocked one of life's great secrets.
 Like I'm seeing things in a different light now.